adyen-examples/adyen-java-react-ecommerce-example/e-commerce-app-blog.md

 relationship OneToMany {
     // Every customer can have many shopping carts CustomerDetails{cart} to ShoppingCart{customerDetails required},
-    // Every shopping cart can have multiple product orders ShoppingCart{order} to ProductOrder{cart required},
+    // Every shopping cart can have many product orders ShoppingCart{order} to ProductOrder{cart required},
-    // Every product category can have multiple products ProductCategory{product} to Product{productCategory(name) required}
+    // Every product category can have many products ProductCategory{product} to Product{productCategory(name) required}
 }